zulfadz/the-plain/_posts/2022-05-08-polarization-waves.md

 ## Case 2: Linear polarization - two components.

 Another linear case is when when the electrical field is not pointing in the h or v directions.
-In this case, we rely on the equation above to make inference about the direction and amplitude of $$\mathbf{E}.
+In this case, we rely on the equation above to make inference about the direction and amplitude of $$\mathbf{E}$$.
 Moreover, the phase terms $$ \phi_v,\phi_h$$ become very critical.

 Consider the case when $$ \phi_v - \phi_h=0$$.
 In this case, the polarization will be a straight line along 45 $$^{\circ}$$.
 As $$E_h$$ moves to the right, $$E_v$$ moves up by the same magnitude, at the same time.
 These result in a 45 $$^{\circ}$$ line towards the top right.
 Conversely, when $$E_h$$ moves to the left, $$E_v$$ moves down by the same magnitude, at the same time.
 These creates a line towards the bottom left.